 This element alerts senior management of our potential vulnerability to exceptional but plausible adverse events.
 As such, stress testing enables us to assess capital adequacy and identify potentially risky portfolio segments as well as inherent systematic risks.
 This then allows us to develop the right contingency plans, exit strategies and mitigating actions beforehand.

 The capital planning process according to our Internal Capital Adequacy Assessment Process seeks to align our expected business trajectory to our Risk Appetite.
-This is done by comparing the projected demand for capital to the projected supply of capital in stress scenarios.

 6 OVERVIEW OF RISK-WEIGHTED AMOUNT